5roop/task13/README.md

 * Prepare Južne Vesti dataset as similarly as possible to Parlaspeech dataset to be published on ClarinSI.
 * Prepare the outputs for Nikola, send transcriptions to Nikola, describe the scraping process and add dataset in github/clarinsi/parlspeech/juzne vesti folder.
 * Prepare the model for publication on ModelHub

+Responses:
+* Michal's data is published here: https://www.clarin.si/repository/xmlui/handle/11356/1585
+* Benchmark paper (meta) data is prepared here: https://github.com/5roop/ParlaSpeechHRBenchmarkData

+To discuss with Nikola:
+* In the paper terminology is not consistant, e.g. 'Gender prediction', 'Gender identification', ~~'Gender classification'~~.
+Should this be corrected?
+* In the paper we use 'Power status', in the dataset we use 'Party status'
+* Link to the github repo should be introduced in chapter 3

+Edits so far (on Overleaf):
+* included `hyperref` package,
+* increased the width of Figure 4 and 5.
+* Caught a misspelling (langauge) and corrected it
+* Found a weird sentence: `The model fine-tuned on ASR seems to perform slightly better in the full-data scenario, keeping an even score on instances clipped to two seconds its perfect score,`, I deleted `its perfect score`
+* Are we satisfied with the spelling of `macroF1` or should it be written more nicely?